District Attorney's Office Personnel

 Raymond Benitez has been a member of the Monroe County District Attorney’s Office since 2000.
 Throughout his dozen years as a prosecutor, Mr. Benitez has served as an Assistant District Attorney in the Local Courts Bureau, the DWI Bureau, and the Domestic Violence, Child Abuse & Elderly Victims Bureau.
 He has been Chief of the Gun and Project Exile Bureau and the Special Investigations Bureau.
 Mr. Benitez was chosen in January 2012 by District Attorney Sandra Doorley to be Chief of the Vehicular Crimes Bureau because of his extensive experience as both a trial prosecutor and administrator.
 Mr. Benitez is locally raised and a product of McQuaid Jesuit High School.
 He holds a B.S. from SUNY at Buffalo’s Jacobs School of Management and a J.D. from SUNY at Buffalo’s School of Law.
 Mr. Benitez is also a former police officer with the City of Rochester Police Department.

-Chief of the Appeals Bureau Scott Myles
+Chief of the Appeals Bureau Lisa Gray

-Chief of the General Felony Bureau
+Chief of the General Felony Bureau Bianca D'Angelo

 Chief of the Local Courts Bureau Elizabeth Buckley